 Capital One has created a webpage for founders impacted by the pandemic.
 They understand the concern and uncertainty you may be experiencing surrounding the coronavirus and are committed to being responsive to the needs of their customers and associates as the situation evolves.

-The coronavirus situation reminds businesses everywhere that employees, financial operations, supply chains, and customer relations can all be affected.
-That’s why every business needs a plan to meet disruption with clarity, confidence, and relative calm.
-At Chase, they have their own resiliency protocols as well as tools and support to assist your business.
-They're here to help.
-Visit the Chase for Business recovery page for important information about how to create your contingency plan, Chase business resources, and helpful webinars such as, "Making Sure Your Business Is Ready."
+The COVID-19 situation reminds businesses everywhere that customers, employees, financial operations, and supply chains can all be affected.
+That’s why every business needs a plan to face disruption with clarity, confidence, and relative calm.
+Chase has tools and support to assist your business.
+Visit the Chase for Business COVID-19 program page for important information about how to create your contingency plan.

 Citi Customers Impacted by Coronavirus | Citibank